What Small Businesses Do When a Former Employee Files for Unemployment

 Payroll Tax Advice Is a Call Away

-Payroll taxes and benefits can get complicated!
-It helps to have an expert on your side.
+Payroll taxes (including unemployment) can get complicated!
+It helps to have an expert on your side for advice in complex situations, too.

 Now that you know who can file for unemployment, what your unemployment tax rates are like, and what you need to do when your former employee files for unemployment, are you ready to check out payroll services?